Nicky Maynard: Milton Keynes Dons

 On 22 September 2015, Maynard signed for newly-promoted Championship side Milton Keynes Dons on a one-year deal.
 On 12 May 2016, Maynard was released from Milton Keynes Dons after declining a new contract offered by the club.
 Maynard had scored six goals in 35 league appearances for the club, leaving as top scorer for the 2015–16 season.

 On 2 July 2016, Maynard re-signed for the club on a new one-year deal.
 Upon re-signing, Maynard said "I'm pleased to be back.
 I enjoyed my time here last season and I got to know the players and staff well.
 I wanted to be somewhere where I felt wanted and having spoken to the gaffer quite a bit over the summer, he let me know how much he wanted me here."
 He struggled for goals during the 2016–17 season, though manager Karl Robinson blamed the team's lack of service.
 Maynard volunteered to play under-21 games in order to rediscover his scoring touch.
-His first goal of the campaign, and hundredth career goal, came in a 3–2 win over Swindon Town at Stadium MK on 30 December; manager Robbie Neilson reiterated his predeseccors words that the rest of the team had to work harder to provide Maynard with more scoring opportunities.
+His first goal of the campaign, and hundredth career goal, came in a 3–2 win over Swindon Town at Stadium MK on 30 December; manager Robbie Neilson reiterated his predecessors words that the rest of the team had to work harder to provide Maynard with more scoring opportunities.
 Maynard left the club again on 2 May 2017, following a disappointing season.